 Mindfulness permits us to be an “onlooker” of your own perceptions, our continually drifting thoughts and unchecked emotional responses as they happen in real time, catching wayward thoughts and emotions, before being drawn into their turbulent current or immediately reacting to those direct challenges or “triggers”.

 When you’re able to live mindfully you can literally transform your entire world from the inside out and from that place live in harmony with yourself and in harmony with the world around you.

 CBT and Mindfulness

-Certain fundamental aspects of CBT have been identified in various ancient philosophical traditions particularly in stoicism the stoic philosopher Epictetus believed that logic could be used to identify and discard false beliefs that lead to destructive emotions.
+Certain fundamental aspects of CBT have been identified in various ancient philosophical traditions particularly in stoicism the stoic philosopher Epictetus had the belief that cognitive logic could be applied to identify and discard the many internal false belief systems that would lead to mose more destructive emotions.

 This influenced the way modern CBT therapists identify cognitive distortions that contribute to depression and anxiety CBT was originated from Aaron Beck in cognitive therapy which was later developed into CBT and Albert Ellis who created rational emotive behaviour therapy or our EBT and came up with the ABC method let’s look at an example of this starting with the activating event.